Diagnosing Alcoholism using the CAGE Questionnaire

 If you feel more comfortable with your family doctor

 then go to them by all means.
 Most doctors have a good knowledge of alcoholism and its signs.
+Your healthcare provider could help develop a treatment plan, and give medicines.
 If they think you have a problem they can refer you to a counselor/treatment center

 Another option is to go to an Alcoholics Anonymous meeting